Competition in SaaS is spreading like wildfire. Which makes SaaS marketing and validating new SaaS ideas harder than

 More traffic doesn’t mean an increase in MRR (Monthly Recurring Revenue)

 Increase in hits, leads, shares, and other vanity metrics often correlates to increase in revenue.

-However, what causes increase in revenue is not the hockey stick on your Google Analytics dashboard – it’s the increase in the number of people that use your app multiplied by the value they get from your app multiplied by the time they stay customers.
+However, what causes an increase in revenue is not the hockey stick on your Google Analytics dashboard – it’s the increase in the number of people that use your app multiplied by the value they get from your app multiplied by the time they stay customers.